shanalily/tag-label-sync/spec.md

 1. For each VMSS and node, any tags that exist on the VMSS and not as a label on the node, the label will be created, and vice versa.
-    - If there is a conflict where a tag and label exist with the same name and a different value, nothing will be done to resolve the conflict and the conflict will be logged.
+    - If there is a conflict where a tag and label exist with the same name and a different value, the default action is that nothing will be done to resolve the conflict and the conflict will be logged.
     - ARM tags will be added as node labels with configurable prefix, and a default prefix of azure.tags, with the form azure.tags/<tag-name>/<tag-value>.
 This default prefix is to encourage the use of a prefix.
 2. The controller runs as a deployment with 2 replicas.
 Leader election is enabled.